GoogleContainerTools/kpt-functions-catalog/examples/starlark/set-namespace/README.md

   setnamespace(ctx.resource_list["items"], "prod")
 ```

-The starlark script is embedded in the `source` field.
-This script read the
+The Starlark script is embedded in the `source` field.
+This script reads the
 input KRM resources from `ctx.resource_list` and sets the `.metadata.namespace`
 to `prod` for all resources.